ansys/pyensight/doc/source/getting_started/index.rst

 ===============
 Getting started
 ===============
-You will need a locally installed and licensed copy of ``Ansys EnSight`` to use  ``PyEnSight``, with the first supported version being 2022 R2.
+To use PyEnSight, you must have a locally installed and licensed copy of Ansys EnSight 2022 R2 or later.

-To obtain a copy, please visit `Ansys EnSight <https://www.ansys.com/products/fluids/ansys-ensight>`_.
+To obtain a copy, see the `Ansys EnSight page <https://www.ansys.com/products/fluids/ansys-ensight>`_ on the Ansys website.

 Installation
 ------------
-The ``ansys-pyensight`` package currently supports Python 3.7 through Python 3.10 on Windows and Linux.
+The ``ansys-pyensight`` package supports Python 3.7 through Python 3.10 on Windows and Linux.

-Install the latest ansys-pyensight release with:
+Install the latest package with this code:

 .. code::

    pip install ansys-pyensight

-For a local, "development" version under Linux:
+If you plan on doing local *development* of PyEnSight on Linux, install the latest package with this code:

 .. code::